Transparent Networks for Multivariate Time Series: Experiments

-\textbf{Datasets:} We conducted our experiments using eight publicly available real-world time series datasets.
+We conducted experiments using eight publicly available real-world time series datasets.
 From the Monash repository \cite{tan_monash_2020}, we sourced three datasets: Energy, Rainfall, and AirQuality.
-Another three datasets, Heartbeat, LSST, and NATOPS, were downloaded from the UCR repository \cite{bagnall_uea_2018}.
-The remaining two datasets, Mortality and Sepsis, were downloaded from the PhysioNet \cite{goldberger_physiobank_2000}.
-We perform ordinal encoding for categorical features and standardize features to have zero-mean and unit-variance.
-For forecasting tasks, target value y is also standardized to zero-mean and unit-variance.
+We downloaded another three datasets, Heartbeat, LSST, and NATOPS, from the UCR repository \cite{bagnall_uea_2018}.
+We downloaded the remaining two datasets, Mortality and Sepsis, from the PhysioNet \cite{goldberger_physiobank_2000}.
+We performed ordinal encoding for categorical features and standardize features to have zero-mean and unit-variance.
+For regression task, we also standardized the target value $y$ to have a zero-mean and unit-variance.
 If the dataset contains missing values, we impute categorical features with their modes and numerical features with their means.
-The dataset is split into a 60\%/20\%/20\% ratio for training, validation, and testing, respectively. \tableautorefname~\ref{tab:statistics} shows the statistics of the experimental datasets.
-Further details of the experimental datasets can be found in \appendixautorefname~\ref{sec:dataset}.
+We split the dataset into a 60\%/20\%/20\% ratio for training, validation, and testing, respectively.
+Appendix~\ref{sec:dataset} provides further details about the experimental datasets, including their statistics and descriptions.